Structures, Mechanics, Thermal Histories, and Landscapes of Collisional Orogenic Systems in 3D

 The work was presented at the GSA Fall Meeting 2022.
 Below is the recorded talk.

-Although many studies suggest along-strike variations in the geometry of the megathrust in Nepal Himalayan (MHT), the specific geometry is not well understood, especially in western Nepal.
-Fan and Murphy (2021) attempt to propose a conceptual 3D megathrust geometry model and its evolution and further suggest its critical influences on rheology, orogenic wedge growth, tectonic segmentation, and strain partitioning.
+Although many studies suggest along-strike variations in the geometry of the megathrust (MHT) in the Nepal Himalaya, the specific geometry is not well understood, especially in western Nepal.
+Fan and Murphy (2021) propose a conceptual 3D megathrust geometry model and its evolution and further suggest its critical influences on rheology, orogenic wedge growth, tectonic segmentation, and strain partitioning.
 To quantitatively test the geometry and kinematic models of the MHT, I conduct low-temperature thermochronology analyses coupled with inversions of 3D thermokinematic modeling.
-Comparing the modeling result, thermochronology, and other geologic observations along the strike, the study proved that the along-strike variations in megathrust rheology are primarily controlled by its 3D geometry, especially the mid-lower crustal ramps.
+Comparing the modeling results, thermochronology, and other geologic observations along the strike, the study proved that the along-strike variations in megathrust rheology are primarily controlled by its 3D geometry, especially the mid-lower crustal ramps.
 The study further suggests active crustal accretion on a mid-lower crustal ramp at or below the rheological transition, revealing the deep cause of the regional topographic embayment of the hinterland orogenic plateau and the associated drainage system evolution across the Himalaya.
-The work is published on Tectonics (Fan et al., 2022) and featured as a research spotlight on EOS (science news by AGU).
+The work is published in Tectonics (Fan et al., 2022) and featured as a research spotlight in EOS (science news by AGU).

 The work was presented at the AGU Fall Meeting 2021.
 Below is the recorded talk.